 The biggest question and hardest to answer is the legality of the idea.
 There are many things to consider here.

 - State laws

 - Company policy

-For that reason it’s impossible to give a single answer to the legality question.
+Because there are many different laws and regulations for every storage unit, it’s impossible to give a single answer to the legality question.
 Every different location and company will have different laws to abide by and corporate rules to follow.